apache/systemds/spark-mlcontext-programming-guide.md

 As another example, we can also conveniently obtain a Univariate Statistics DML Script object via `ml.scripts.algorithms.Univar_Stats`, as shown below.
+This feature is not available in Python.

 <div class="codetabs">